 Instructions

-• Prepare the creamy base: In a large mixing bowl, combine the softened cream cheese, sour cream, and melted butter.
-Mix until smooth and creamy.
+• Make the creamy base: In a large mixing bowl, beat the softened cream cheese and sour cream until smooth.
+Stir in the Frank’s-and-butter bloom mixture.

-• Fold in the chicken and cheeses: Add the shredded chicken, cheddar, pepper jack, and mozzarella.
-Stir thoroughly to ensure even distribution.
+• Fold in the goods: Add the shredded chicken and the main portions of cheddar, pepper jack, and mozzarella.
+Stir thoroughly so everything is evenly distributed.

-• Assemble the dish: Spread the mixture evenly in the prepared baking dish.
-Sprinkle the reserved cheddar and pepper jack over the top.
-Add a drizzle of hot sauce if desired.
+• Assemble: Spread the mixture evenly in the prepared baking dish.
+Mix the reserved cheeses with panko and a pinch of smoked paprika, then sprinkle generously over the top.

 Did you make this recipe?Please leave a star rating and review below!